the-turing-way/the-turing-way/book/website/foreword/governance.md

 ### Decisions at this level

-Decisions at maintainer level may include the following:
+Decisions at the maintainer level may include the following:

 * Setting up, leading or representing a  WG in different types of roles as leads, co-leads, secretaries and contributing members.
 * Facilitating the creation of a new  WG